cwrucutter/snowmower_mapping/README.md

 * Add map server.

 * Should the map be initialized from the grass image (number of columns/rows)?
 Then the resolution (ppm or mpp) or height/width in meters are the only necessary parameters.
 However, given a really big image, this process might take a long time.

+* Figure out why "paint drip" effect is happening.

+* Allow user to specify image name from command line or launch file.